-On July 17, 2019, the Financial Accounting Standards Board (FASB) voted to propose delaying the effective date for the Current Expected Credit Losses (CECL) standard, Accounting Standard Update 2016-13.
-The FASB unanimously voted to have a proposal put forth to extend the effective dates of CECL for smaller public business entities and nonpublic business entities.
-Once the FASB issues the proposal on their website, there will be a 30-day comment period for feedback on the proposed extension.
+On November 15, 2019, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) 2019-10 delaying the effective date for the Current Expected Credit Losses (CECL) standard, Accounting Standard Update 2016-13.
+The ASU extends the effective dates of CECL for smaller public business entities and nonpublic business entities.

-It is expected that the FASB will push back the effective date of CECL from January 2021 to January 2023 for small public business entities and from January 2022 to January 2023 for nonpublic companies.
-Public companies with public float of less than $250 million or annual revenue of less than $100 million and either no public float or a public float of less than $700 million will be defined as a small public business entity.
+The FASB pushed back the effective date of CECL from January 2021 to January 2023 for smaller reporting companies as defined by the SEC and from January 2022 to January 2023 for nonpublic companies.
+The determination of smaller reporting companies shall be based on the entity’s most recent determination as of November 15, 2019.
+The SEC defines a small reporting company as one with public float of less than $250 million or annual revenue of less than $100 million and either no public float or a public float of less than $700 million.

 See what more we can bring to organizations just like yours.Financial Institutions